sixertoy/retrobox/tips/cmd.md

 > Press CTRL+X then press Y to overwrite file on N to cancel changes
 > Then press ENTER to validate filename

+> Nano editor shortcut are highlighted at the screen bottom

 #### List a directory

+> List inline

 ```bash
 ls
 ```

+> List in columns

 ```bash
 ls -l
 ```

+> List in columns with additionals informations

 ```bash
 ls -lA